ouspg/CompSec/Lab1_Network/README.md

 ```

-**More than error**
+**A bit more concrete error**

 As we previously noticed, we are indeed able to inject some SQL commands to the server.
-Search field was vulnerable.
+Search field was not properly sanitizied.
 How about log-in fields?
-If this area is vulnerable, it could be extremly dangerous, because it might enable some unauthroized access.
+If this area is vulnerable, it could be very dangerous, because it might enable unauthroized access.

 Somehow we know that Admin user is *the first entry* in the User list.
 Can you log in as Admin with SQL - injection, based on that information?
+You just [have to bypass the login.](https://www.acunetix.com/websitesecurity/sql-injection/)

 What command(s) did you use?
 ```sql